tthorntone/AdNauseam-Wiki/FAQ.md

 Collection of questions which have been asked, along with the answer I provided, or I would have provided.

+#### Does it block Youtube ads?

+If there are filters to block Youtube ads in EasyList, then yes, it will block Youtube ads.

 #### Fails to block Google Search ads

 If you have EasyList enabled, µBlock will block ads in Google Search results.